Tebis: The history of Tebis

 Tebis was founded in 1984.
 Following initial consulting jobs and business software projects, Tebis shifted its focus after six months to CAD/CAM.
 The first technical product was a PC-based station, which used a drawing board equipped with a position-measuring system to digitize transparent plans and convert them to scribed programs for milling machines.

-Versions 1.0 to 1.0.4 constituted the first Tebis CAD/CAM system.
-As one of the first 3D systems, Tebis ran exclusively on PCs (DOS).
-Two monitors were required for its operation: One monitor displayed the real commands, while the other showed the geometries in 4 panels.
+Version 1.0 was the first Tebis CAD/CAM system, exclusively for MS-DOS.
+Two monitors were required: One monitor displayed the real commands, while the other showed the geometries in 4 panels.
 The input commands were entered using a digitizer tablet.
 The milling programs were calculated only for individual surfaces.
 Because of the small RAM (256 bytes) in the NC machines of the 1980s, Tebis provided a DNC connection to enable postprocessing via a V24 line next to the NC machine.

-The Tebis Version 2.0 with a graphical user interface was introduced in 1989.
+Tebis Version 2.0 with a graphical user interface was introduced in 1989.
 It is still used today in a much more advanced form, and is distinct from common Windows interfaces.
 This version made it possible to animate geometries onscreen in real-time.
 Tebis Automill technology, which allows users to calculate milling paths across surfaces, was introduced in Version 2.1.